An uncommon common sense approach

 - When a problem is identified, find the root cause, get input from the team and make the system changes to ensure it doesn’t happen again.

-- Use data to drive decisions
+- The entire team uses data to drive decisions and accountability

 - Change what’s not working and measure the new strategy.